05nelsonm/kmp-tor-binary/README.md

  - `geoip`, `geoip6`, and `tor` binaries for each platform/architecture are then published to `Npmjs` via the `library/npmjs` module (See https://www.npmjs.com/package/kmp-tor-binary-resources).
-The `library/binary` module then consumes that `npm` dependency in order to access them from Kotlin Multi-Platform.
+The `library/binary` module then consumes that `npm` dependency in order to access them from Kotlin Multiplatform.

 **iOS/macOS/tvOS/watchOS:**
- - Supporting darwin targets for Kotlin-Multiplatform is a work in progress.
+ - Supporting darwin targets for Kotlin Multiplatform is a work in progress.
 See Issue [[#120]](https://github.com/05nelsonm/kmp-tor-binary/issues/120)

 ### Distribution

-New releases will be published to Maven Central and can be consumed as a Kotlin Multi-Platform dependency.
+New releases will be published to Maven Central and can be consumed as a Kotlin Multiplatform dependency.

 ### Installation